-- 1 The function of these terminals can be changed with the input terminal assignment (Pr.178 to Pr.189).
-(Refer to the Instruction Manual (Detailed).) - 2 Terminal JOG is also used as a pulse train input terminal.
-Use Pr.291 to choose JOG or pulse. - 3 Terminal input specifications can be changed by analog input specification switchover (Pr.73, Pr.267).
+- \1 The function of these terminals can be changed with the input terminal assignment (Pr.178 to Pr.189).
+(Refer to the FR-A800 Instruction Manual (Detailed).) - \2 Terminal JOG is also used as a pulse train input terminal.
+Use Pr.291 to choose JOG or pulse. - \3 Terminal input specifications can be changed by analog input specification switchover (Pr.73, Pr.267).
 To input a voltage, set the voltage/current input switch OFF.
 To input a current, set the voltage/current input switch ON.
 Terminals 10 and 2 are also used as a PTC input terminal.
-(Pr.561) (Refer to the Instruction Manual (Detailed).) - 4 It is recommended to use 2 W 1 $k\Omega$ when the frequency setting signal is changed frequently. - 5 The function of these terminals can be changed with the output terminal assignment (Pr.195, Pr.196).
-(Refer to the Instruction Manual (Detailed).) - 6 The function of these terminals can be changed with the output terminal assignment (Pr.190 to Pr.194).
-(Refer to the Instruction Manual (Detailed).) - 7 The terminal FM can be used to output pulse trains as open collector output by setting Pr.291. - 8 Not required when calibrating the scale with the operation panel. - 9 Do not change the initially set ON (enabled) position of the EMC filter ON/OFF connector in the case of the inverter with a built-in C2 filter.
+(Pr.561) (Refer to the FR-A800 Instruction Manual (Detailed).) - \4 It is recommended to use 2 W 1 $k\Omega$ when the frequency setting signal is changed frequently. - \5 The function of these terminals can be changed with the output terminal assignment (Pr.195, Pr.196).
+(Refer to the FR-A800 Instruction Manual (Detailed).) - \6 The function of these terminals can be changed with the output terminal assignment (Pr.190 to Pr.194).
+(Refer to the FR-A800 Instruction Manual (Detailed).) - \7 Terminal FM can be used to output pulse trains as open collector output by setting Pr.291. - \8 Not required when calibrating the scale with the operation panel. - \9 Do not change the initially set ON (enabled) position of the EMC filter ON/OFF connector in the case of the inverter with a built-in C2 filter.
 The Class C2 compatibility condition is not satisfied with the EMC filter OFF.
 The FR-A846-00250(7.5K)-C2 to FR-A846-00470(18.5K)-C2 are not provided with the EMC filter ON/OFF connector.
-The EMC filter is always ON.
+The EMC filter is always ON. - \10 The option connector 2 cannot be used because the Ethernet board is installed in the initial status.
+The Ethernet board must be removed to install a plug-in option to the option connector 2.
+(However, Ethernet communication is disabled in that case.)

 - To prevent a malfunction due to noise, keep the signal cables 10 cm or more away from the power cables.
-Also, separate the main circuit cables at the input side from the main circuit cables at the output side. - After wiring, wire offcuts must not be left in the inverter.
-Wire offcuts can cause an alarm, failure or malfunction.
-Always keep the inverter clean.
-When drilling mounting holes in a wall or the side of the enclosure etc., take caution not to allow chips and other foreign matters to enter the inverter. - Set the voltage/current input switch correctly.
+Also, separate the main circuit cables at the input side from the main circuit cables at the output side. - · After wiring, wire offcuts must not be left in the inverter. - Wire offcuts can cause an alarm, failure or malfunction.
+Always keep the inverter clean. - When drilling mounting holes in a wall or the side of the enclosure etc., take caution not to allow chips and other foreign matters to enter the inverter. - Set the voltage/current input switch correctly.
 Incorrect setting may cause a fault, failure or malfunction.